Tragic Kingdom: Release and promotion

 Tragic Kingdom was first released by Trauma and Interscope on October 10, 1995.
 To promote the album, Trauma launched a street campaign that targeted high school students and the skateboarding community.
 No Doubt performed on the Warped Tour, which was sponsored by several skateboarding companies, and at several skateboarding festivals.
-The album remained low on the Billboard 200 and did not enter the top 100 until February 1996, when it jumped 27 positions to number 89.
+The album entered the Billboard 200 on January 20, 1996 at No. 175 and did not enter the top 100 until February 3, 1996, when it jumped to number 89.
 Palmer attributed the jump to a Channel One News program that Stefani hosted in January 1996, which was broadcast in 12,000 classrooms, and the band's subsequent performance at a Blockbuster store in Fresno, California.

 In May 1996, the band worked with HMV, MuchMusic, and the Universal Music Group to put on a global in-store promotion.
 The band performed and answered questions in MuchMusic's studios in Toronto, Ontario.
 The session was broadcast live to HMV stores worldwide and on a webcast so that fans could watch and ask the band questions through MuchMusic's VJs.
 Sales of Tragic Kingdom doubled the week after the event.
 The event's sponsors lobbied Guinness World Records to create a category for the largest virtual in-store promotion to recognize the event.

 No Doubt embarked on the Tragic Kingdom Tour after the release of the album.
 It chose Project X, headed by Luc Lafortune and Michael Keeling, to design the stage.
 No Doubt suggested decorating the stage as a clearing in a forest.
 Project X created three anthropomorphic trees with glowing oranges.
 The show included clear and mylar confetti designed to look like rain.
 Lighting design was difficult because there were only four rehearsals, so the show was arranged to be flexible to allow for what Lafortune referred to as "a very kinetic performance".
 The band expected to tour for two months, but the tour ended up lasting two and a half years.

 An early 1997 performance at the Arrowhead Pond of Anaheim was filmed and was released as Live in the Tragic Kingdom on VHS on November 11, 1997.
 It was re-released on November 25, 2003, on DVD as part of the box set Boom Box, which also contained The Singles 1992–2003, Everything in Time, and The Videos 1992–2003; and again on June 13, 2006, as a stand-alone DVD, containing bonus material of extra songs, a photo gallery, and an alternative version of "Don't Speak".